mikisvaz/rbbt/tutorial/background/index.md

 ## Protocols, recipes and Workflows

 A protocol or recipe can be though of a number of tasks that have to be performed.
-These tasks might depend on other being completed first, these dependencies stablish a sort of workflow.
-For bioinformatics we propose the following constrains: each task produces a result file, the result file depends on the results of previous tasks, and the inputs the task receives.
+These tasks might depend on other being completed first, and establish a sort of workflow.
+For bioinformatics we propose the following
+constrains: each task produces a result file, the result file depends on the results of previous tasks, and the inputs the task receives.
 Furthermore, the same task, with the same inputs should always produce the same results.

 Our approach has a number of advantages.
 First, the idea of tasks producing files parallels with a common pattern in computer science dating back to the